PayDock/mobile-sdk-doc/widgets/mastercard-src.md

 | meta                |  Object that contains additional data used for the SRC Checkout.                                          | `MastercardSRCMeta`         | Optional           |
 | completion          |  Result callback with the SRC OTT if successful, or error if not.                                         | `(Result<String>) -> Unit`  | Mandatory          |

-This following tables describe the properties of the `MastercardSRCMeta` object that are used by the `client-sdk`.
+The following tables describe the properties of the `MastercardSRCMeta` object that are used by the `client-sdk`.
 The tables describe the data related to Mastercard's Digital Payment Application (DPA).

 #### MastercardSRCMeta
 | Name          | Definition                                                                                            | Type                    | Mandatory/Optional   |